Dispute Resolution Policies and Procedures

-The Office of the Executive Vice President and Provost maintains a grievance policy for members of the non-tenure-track faculty whose responsibilities are administrative or professional.
+The Office of the Executive Vice President and Provost maintains a grievance policy for administrative or professional faculty members.

-The Office for Equal Opportunity and Civil Rights (EOCR) is responsible for education and effective response and resolution related to the University’s Notice of Non-Discrimination and Equal Opportunity Statement, and its associated policies and procedures, which prohibit discrimination on the basis of age, color, disability, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information in its programs and activities.
+The Office for Equal Opportunity and Civil Rights (EOCR) is responsible for education and effective response and resolution related to the University’s Notice of Non-Discrimination and Equal Opportunity Statement, and its associated policies and procedures, which prohibit discrimination on the basis of age, color, disability, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, veteran status, and family medical or genetic information in its programs and activities.
 To this end, EOCR offers both informal/alternative and formal resolution options and is available to consult with any individual who has concerns related to discrimination, harassment, and/or retaliation at the University, as outlined in the following University policies:

 Preventing and Addressing Retaliation (PAR Policy) - Prohibits retaliation against individuals who complain of discrimination and harassment under the PADH Policy and who participate in University investigations under this policy.

-Please visit EOCR’s PADHR page for more information about the PADH and PAR policies.
+Please visit EOCR’s PADHR page for more information aabout the PADH and PAR policies.

-Please visit EOCR’s Title IX page for more information about the Sexual Misconduct Policy.
+Please visit EOCR’s Title IX & Sexual Misconduct page for more information about the Sexual Misconduct Policy.

 Respect@UVA (UVA Human Resources)